CyrusOne Logo

 Waste Management

-To better transition to a circular economy, CyrusOne consistently looks for opportunities to improve waste management and circularity in our operations.
-In our facilities and throughout the company, many efficient and sustainable waste reduction techniques are employed including paperless systems, general recycling, battery recycling and assisting our customers with electronic waste recycling.
+To better transition to a circular economy, CyrusOne looks for opportunities to improve waste management and circularity in our operations.
+In our facilities and throughout the company, many waste recycling techniques are employed including general recycling, battery recycling and assisting our customers with electronic waste recycling.

 Skyline view of Chicago buildingscolor graphic overlay